How to Change Cisco Router Name in GNS3

 To rename a Router or Switch on GNS3, you can watch the video below and also subscribe to our YouTube channel to support us!

-In this article, we have examined how to use the hostname command, which is the easiest setting to configure on a network device, but which causes trouble in a growing network.
+In this article, we have examined how to use the hostname command, which is the most accessible setting to configure on a network device but which causes trouble in a growing network.
 Thanks for following us!